skharrison/CF-BM-WGS-data-analysis/README.md

 done
 ```
 > -c minimizes mismatches.
-> -k 21,33,5,77 because recomennded to use for short paired end Illumina reads.
+> -k 21,33,5,77 because recommended to use for short paired end Illumina reads.
 > -1 forward read file -2 reverse read file.
 > -o output file that specified name by replacing the _R1.fastq portion of input file with _output.
-Allowing for each sample to then be in its own diretory.
+Allowing for each sample to then be in its own directory.

 - Annotated genomes using Prokka (add command used below)